-For help, advice and the latest news on accommodation, please join our Facebook page or Facebook group, or visit the Student Accommodation page on Mahara.
+For help, advice and the latest news on accommodation, please join our Facebook page or Facebook group, or visit the Student Accommodation page on Learn Zone.
 If you cannot access these, please contact the Student Advice Service.

 Prospective students and parents can also make appointments with the Student Advice Service to discuss accommodation options.
 Either in-person or telephone meetings can be arranged.

 We also hold a vast amount of information that can help students, including the Accommodation Guide, the Accommodation Housing Checklist, information about Transport for London fares and more.
 Contact us if you wish to access this material.

 Use our Step by Step to begin your accommodation search.

 There are two options for students that want to live in Halls: The University of London Intercollegiate Halls and Private Halls.

 Living in Halls of Residence is a popular choice for students as it can help from a budgetary point of view.
 You know exactly what your costs will be, including bills and meals, which can make managing your finances easier.

 Most Halls of Residence also have Wardens to provide help and assistance.

 If you have a disability and are seeking for advice on adaptations you may need for accommodation, please see Information for Students with a Disability.

 Each year, The University of London allocates rooms from their Intercollegiate Halls to Central.
 The Halls are located in Central London and are approximately a twenty-four-minute journey by London underground or bus to Central.